Merging stellar-mass binary black holes: Observations

+\textbf{Black-Hole Spins:} Individual black-hole spins are difficult to measure precisely with gravitational waves.
+Most observed mergers are consistent with negligible spins, but some events show evidence of non-zero `effective spin' $\chi_\textrm{eff}$ --- the mass-weighted dimensionless spin along the direction of the orbital angular momentum.
+The spin distribution is a topic of active ongoing discussion \citep[e.g.,][]{GWTC2:pop,Roulet:2021,Callister:2021,Galaudage:2021,GWTC3:pop}.
+In particular, \citet{Galaudage:2021} conclude that $\sim 80\%$ of merging binary black holes have negligible spins on both components (consistent with zero), while the remaining 20\% have positive and preferentially aligned spins, with no observed events displaying a definite negative $\chi_\textrm{eff}$.
+The degree of precession due to spin-orbit misalignment is also unclear; there may be some evidence for it in individual events, such as GW190521 \citep{GW190521} and GW200129 \citep{Hannam:2021}, though other explanations for their signal morphology (e.g., eccentricity, see below) have been proposed.

-\textbf{Distances and Sky Locations:} All of the observed signals came from distances of around 500 Mpc to 1 Gpc (redshifts $z\sim 0.1$ -- $0.2$).
-With just two operational detectors, LIGO Hanford and LIGO Livingston, for all events prior to GW170814, sources could only be localized to 90\% credible regions spanning hundreds to more than a thousand square degrees on the sky.
+\textbf{Distances and Sky Locations:} All of the observed binary black hole signals came from median redshifts between $z\sim 0.05$ and $z \sim 0.9$ (distances of around 250 Mpc to 6 Gpc), consistent with the detector sensitivity during the first three observing runs of advanced LIGO \citep{GWTC3}.
+With just two operational detectors, LIGO Hanford and LIGO Livingston, for all events prior to GW170814, sources could only be localised to 90\% credible regions spanning hundreds to more than a thousand square degrees on the sky.
 The participation of the Virgo instrument in the observation of GW170814 reduced the sky region to only 60 deg$^2$ \citep{GW170814}.
+The best-localised binary black hole mergers have 90\% credible sky localisations of only $\approx 20$ deg$^2$ \citep{GWTC2}.
 Nonetheless, associations with specific host galaxies are impossible for all observed binary black hole mergers.

+\textbf{Eccentricity:} GW190521 appears to have residual eccentricity of at least 0.1 at the gravitational-wave frequency of 10 Hz \citep{RomeroShaw:2020GW190521}.
+One or more other binary black hole mergers may also show signs of non-negligible eccentricity \citep{RomeroShaw:2021}.
+However, there is a possible degeneracy between eccentricity and precession \citep{Bustillo:2021}, and analyses generally do not include both effects, so eccentricity observations do not appear conclusive at this time.

-\textbf{Testing General Relativity:} All gravitational-wave signals observed to date are consistent with gravitational waves expected within the general theory of relativity, providing a stringent test of this theory in the dynamical, strong-field regime \citep{GW150914:GR,GW170104}.
+\textbf{Testing General Relativity:} All gravitational-wave signals observed to date are consistent with gravitational waves expected within the general theory of relativity, providing a stringent test of this theory in the dynamical, strong-field regime \citep{GW150914:GR,GWTC2:GR}.

+\textbf{Merger Rate:} The uncertainty in the binary black hole mass distribution is relayed into the uncertainty on the inferred merger rate, [16,130] Gpc$^{-3}$ yr$^{-1}$ for the combined interval 90\% credible interval across mass distribution models under the assumption of a constant-in-redshift merger rate.
+However, there is strong evidence that the merger rate increases with redshift; the local merger rate at redshift $z=0$ is [10,30] Gpc$^{-3}$ yr$^{-1}$ \citep{GWTC3:pop}.